mhoualla/Rust-Learning/C-1/notes.md

 - We can create a project using *cargo new*
 - We can build a project using *cargo build*
 - We can build and run a proejct in one step using *cargo run*
-- We can build a project withotu producing a binary to check for errors using *cargo check*
+- We can build a project without producing a binary to check for errors using *cargo check*
 - Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory

 # Building for Release